- Symptoms & Signs

 Treatment for heart failure usually includes lifestyle modifications and medications to control the condition.
 In severe cases, surgery may be indicated.

-Medications used to treat heart failure include:
+Medications used to treat heart failure include the following:

 - Angiotensin-converting enzyme (ACE) inhibitors